lammps/lammps/doc/src/Howto_lammps_gui.rst

   chart window will be replaced when a new snapshot image is requested, otherwise each command will create a new image window.
-- *Path to LAMMPS Shared Library File:* this option is only visible when LAMMPS GUI was compiled to load the LAMMPS library at run time instead of being linked to it directly.
+- *Path to LAMMPS Shared Library File:* this option is only visible when LAMMPS-GUI was compiled to load the LAMMPS library at run time instead of being linked to it directly.
 With the ``Browse..`` button or by changing the text, a different shared library file with a different compilation of LAMMPS with different settings or from a different version can be loaded.
-After this setting was changed, LAMMPS GUI needs to be re-launched.
+After this setting was changed, LAMMPS-GUI needs to be re-launched.
 - *Select Default Font:* Opens a font selection dialog where the type and size for the default font (used for everything but the editor and log) of the application can be set.